OjasaluS/MLGroup6/README.md

 *Discover common activity patterns of the students and create profiles of typical students.*

 - [Martin Reinsalu](https://github.com/MartinUT) and [Kristiina Hakk](https://github.com/kristiina-h) are assigned to this task.
-- Summary: Made an analyzing script, which groups the activities by final grades and outputs first ten examples.
+- Summary: Made an analyzing script, which groups the activities by final grades and outputs an example of every grade.
 Also plots top and bottom five activities overall.
 - [Details](./task_3)